usgs/wdfn-blog/content/nextgen_mlp_update.md

 *Last updated July 20th, 2022 at 17:05 ET*

-On April 11th, we hosted a [public webinar](https://waterdata.usgs.gov/blog/nextgen-webinar-apr11/) during which we updated our stakeholders on the progress of replacing [Legacy real-time pages](https://waterdata.usgs.gov/nwis/uv?site_no=01584050) with [Next Generation Monitoring location pages](https://waterdata.usgs.gov/monitoring-location/01584050/).
+On April 11th, we hosted a [public webinar](https://waterdata.usgs.gov/blog/nextgen-webinar-apr11/) during which we updated our stakeholders on the progress of replacing [Legacy real-time pages](https://waterdata.usgs.gov/nwis/uv?site_no=01584050) with [Next Generation Monitoring Location Pages](https://waterdata.usgs.gov/monitoring-location/01584050/).

 We anticipate to begin redirecting Legacy pages to NextGen pages in September 2022.
 This means when you click a bookmark for a Legacy page, your web browser will automatically redirect you to the NextGen page, but you'll still be able to access the Legacy page if you click on the link at the top of NextGen pages.
 <div class="grid-row">